JuergenGutsch/blog/_source/_posts/2019-12-09-weather03-blazor-ui.md

 The next thing I want to try is to plot the data on a graph.

 In the past, I worked a lot with time series like this.
 Actually the time series in the past where about financial data, but they look the same.
+And it is not important if the numbers are weather data or financial data.
 We have a temporal frequency and a data point with one to many values.
 In the table above I display three different series, using the same frequency and the same temporal coverage.
-The weather service provide five series, because it also includes the min and max temperature per data point.
+The weather service actually provides five series, because it also includes the min and max temperature per data point.
 Those data can be plotted on a graph, e. g. as a line chart.
 The time is the x-axis and the values will be on the y-axis.
-All I need to do now is a graph library for razor that can be feed with the data we fetch from the database.
+All I need to do now is a graph library for razor that can be fed with the data we fetch from the database.